nttdata-rdh/complexity/README.md

 # Model-based Data-Complexity Estimator for Deep Learning Systems

 ## About
-This repository provides source codes to reproduce experiments described in [Model-based Data-Complexity Estimator for Deep Learning Systems](./docs/aitest.pdf).
+This repository provides source codes to reproduce experiments described in "Model-based Data-Complexity Estimator for Deep Learning Systems".

 ## How to Use
 ### Set up